 Per the analysis conducted in Part IV of this article, it is hard to envision the measures required under Article 18 of the Protocol as coming within the scope of the SPS.
 Still these requirements do seem to fall comfortably within the scope of the TBT.
 As discussed previously, there would seem to be no obstacles for the requirements of Article 18, and any subsequent standards agreed to by the "COP serving as the meeting of the Parties to the Protocol," to become the applicable international standard with regard to the handling, transport, packaging, and identification requirements of transboundary movements of LMOs.
 The possibility of conflict with TBT obligations would therefore be substantially reduced.

-Nevertheless, an analysis of the requirements of Article 18-as they were discussed in Part II-reflect that they are directly related to the objective under the TBT.
+Nevertheless, an analysis of the requirements of Article 18-as they were discussed in Part II-reflect that they are directly related to the objectives of the Protocol, which, as stated before, should be considered a legitimate objective under the TBT.